Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Watch: What Is a Private Mortgage?

-How does a self-employed mortgage work in BC?
+How does a Self-Employed Mortgage work in BC?

-Self-employed borrowers are often assessed differently than salaried employees.
+Self-Employed borrowers are often assessed differently than salaried employees.
 Lenders look at declared income, NOAs, corporate financials, and sometimes bank statements.
-We specialize in structuring self-employed files to maximize qualifying income — including high business income with low personal income situations.
+We specialize in structuring Self-Employed files to maximize qualifying income, including high business income with low personal income situations.

 • Lenders assess declared income, NOAs, and corporate financials